-All properties can be marked as functional properties, which means that for a given instance in their domain, they can only take at most one value, i.e. they define a function in the algebraic sense.
+All properties (except the annotation properties) can be marked as functional properties, which means that for a given instance in their domain, they can only take at most one value, i.e. they define a function in the algebraic sense.
 Properties inverse to functional properties are marked as inverse functional.
-Additionally, object properties can also be reflexive, symmetric, and transitive.
-If one likens ontology properties with algebraic relations, the semantics of these become apparent.
+If one likes ontology properties with algebraic relations, the semantics of these become apparent.